-If you’re a Dropbox Professional or business customer, you can also customize sharing invitations and links with your professional branding.
+If you need people to share something with you, you can create a file request.
+If you’re a Dropbox Professional, Standard, Advanced, or Enterprise customer, you can also customize sharing invitations and links with your professional branding.

-Note: Users with individual Dropbox accounts need to explicitly add folders that you share with them to their Dropbox account.
-If you are a member of a Dropbox Business team, any personal folders that you share with other teammates will automatically be added to their Dropbox account.
+Note: Shared folders sync between members’ Dropbox accounts, so each member of a shared folder needs a Dropbox account.
+If you’re sharing with someone who has an individual Dropbox account, they’ll need to add the folder to their Dropbox account.
+If you're a member of a Dropbox team account, any personal folders that you share with other teammates will automatically be added to their Dropbox account.

 Not using Dropbox yet?
 See how Dropbox helps you effortlessly share files and folders.

-How do I invite people to edit my files or folders?
+How to invite people to edit files or folders

-If you want the people you share with to be able to edit your files, you can share a folder with them.
-Changes to the contents inside a shared folder are synced with members of that folder almost instantly.
-It's a great solution to working together on large projects, sharing important family photos or documents, and any other collaborative effort.
+If you want the people you share with to be able to edit multiple files, you can share a folder with them.
+Changes to the contents of a shared folder sync with members of that folder almost instantly.

 Share a link to edit files or folders